Priority telephone access for our NHS workers

 Credit Card payment holiday

-If you’ve been financially affected by the coronavirus (COVID-19) outbreak, you can ask us for a payment holiday.
+We’re here to support you throughout the coronavirus crisis, no matter the situation.
+And if you’re going to struggle to make your monthly payment because of coronavirus, you may want to think about taking a payment holiday.
 A payment holiday is subject to approval, but if accepted you won’t need to make the usual payments to your personal credit card for up to 3 months.
+We have support available if you need more guidance.

 If your payment is due now and you can’t make the minimum payment, we won't charge a late payment fee or remove any promotional interest rates in the short term.